kevcunnane/sqlops-debug/README.md

 ## Debug your extension
 * Press `F5` or click the `Debug` icon and click `Start`
-* A new instance of SQL Operations Studio will start in a special mode (`Extension Development Host`) and *this new instance is now aware of your extension*.
+* A new instance of Azure Data Studio will start in a special mode (`Extension Development Host`) and *this new instance is now aware of your extension*.
 * Press `ctrl+shift+P` (Windows/Linux) or `cmd+shift+P` (macOS) and run the command named Hello World.
 * Congratulations!
-You've just created and executed your first SQL Operations Studio command!
+You've just created and executed your first Azure Data Studio command!

 You can now add breakpoints to your code and debug as needed.

 ## Next steps
-Take a look at the [extension samples](https://github.com/Microsoft/sqlopsstudio/tree/master/samples) for examples of the type of extension points added to SQL Operations Studio.
+Take a look at the [extension samples](https://github.com/Microsoft/sqlopsstudio/tree/master/samples) for examples of the type of extension points added to Azure Data Studio.
 Also look at the [VSCode Extensibility Reference](https://code.visualstudio.com/docs/extensions/overview) - most of the extension points will work, with the exclusion of the debug namespace.

 Contact the team on [gitter](https://gitter.im/Microsoft/sqlopsstudio) or via our [issues page](https://github.com/Microsoft/sqlopsstudio/issues) if you have questions on adding extensions.